CSC336-DataBase/QuizBase/README.md

 &nbsp;&nbsp;&nbsp; $ cd quizbase
 &nbsp;&nbsp;&nbsp; $ npm start
 > $ npm test	// Runs tests related to files changed since the last commit
-  $ npm Build	// Builds the app for production to the build folder
-				// It correctly bundles React in production mode and optimizes the build for the best performance
+  $ npm Build	// Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance